 If you missed the article outlining the entire Success System for Facebook, click here to read it.

-This week, we’re moving on to Step Four of the Facebook Five, and we will be talking about the process of getting contact information from your target audience.
+Now, we’re moving on to Step Four of the Facebook Five, and we will be talking about the process of getting contact information from your target audience.

 Why Do We Want Their Contact Information?